KennStack01/KennStack01/README.md

 💡 I am a Software Engineer and Product Designer, I use Technologies to Build Products.

-🛠 I'm not a Genius, I'm a Builder ;).
+🛠 I'm not a Genius, I'm a Builder.
-🔐 Passionate about Problem Solving.
+🔐 Problem Solving is my Passion.
 📚 ALWAYS learning Technologies, Physics and Business (Books + Internet).

 🎯 Interested in Software Engineering, Product Design and Architecture, Artificial Intelligence, Machine Learning, Robotics, Electrical Aircraft Design, Cloud Computing, OpenSource, Startups and Business.